mbrooker/mbrooker-blog/_posts/2022-11-29-snapstart.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/AgxvrZLI1mc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Or, for a lot more context on Lambda and how we got here:
+Or, for a lot more context on Lambda and how we got here<sup>[5](#foot5)</sup>:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/R11YgBEZzqE?start=3275" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Snapstart is a super useful capability for Lambda customers.
 I'm extremely proud of the work the team did to make it a reality.
 We've been talking about this work for [over two years](https://www.youtube.com/watch?v=ADOfX2LiEns), and working on it for longer.
 The team did some truly excellent engineering work to make Snapstart a reality.

-Beyond Snapstart in Lambda, I'm particularly excited about the underlying technology (microVM snapshots), and the way they give us (as system builders and researchers) a powerful tool for building new kinds of secure and scalable systems.
+Beyond Snapstart in Lambda, I'm also excited about the underlying technology (microVM snapshots), and the way they give us (as system builders and researchers) a powerful tool for building new kinds of secure and scalable systems.
 In this post, I talk about some interesting aspects of Snapstart, and how they point to interesting possible areas for research on systems, storage, and even cryptography.

 **What is Snapstart?**